Need a Skip? Know What Size?

 2) Small Skip

 The small skip is next in size.
-It refers to the 4 yarder, and can hold around 30 to 40 bin bags, or the equivalent of 4 sofas.
+It refers to the 4 yard midi skip, and can hold around 30 to 40 bin bags, or the equivalent of 4 sofas.
 The small skip’s suitability is moulded towards small house clearance or do-it-yourself projects.
 It embodies the best of two worlds, in that while it can contain more items than the less popular mini skip, it occupies less room than do larger builders skip.
 You can, therefore, park it on the street with more ease.

 Small skips are slightly more expensive than mini skips, but clearly a lot cheaper than builders skips.
 However, as it was in the case of the mini skip, it will cost you a whole lot more to hire two 4 yarders than the skip that is next in line in terms of size.